 Craft beers gained popularity around the world in the past decade, and Iceland is no exception.
 Since the early 2000s, microbreweries have been popping up all around the country.
 This is good news for beer enthusiasts, because there’s a wide range of craft beers available year-round.
 And that in the country that made beer illegal until 1989.
 In this article, we will tell you all about Iceland’s microbreweries.

-If you are in Reykjavík, head to Bryggjan Brugghús, a restaurant and bar with a brewery on site.
+If you prefer to stay in Reykjavík, head to Bryggjan Brugghús, a restaurant and bar with a brewery on site.
 You can take a tour of the brewery, where the brewers will personally introduce you to the world of Icelandic craft brewing.
 The brew master will tell you everything about Bryggjan’s beers and the ingredients they use.
 You will taste three brews poured directly from the brewery tanks.
 They aim to brew different styles of beer, from lager to IPA, and from Belgian double to pale ale, and you can expect exciting fresh beers during every tour.

 Segull 67 is a family-owned microbrewery located in fishing village Siglufjörður in North Iceland.
 The trendy brewery is located inside a refurbished fish factory, once one of the biggest employers of the town.
 They brew amber and hopped lagers, a seasonal Christmas beer, a Belgian wheat summer beer, IPAs, and special Easter brews.
 During their one-hour long brewery tour, you will learn all about the background of the brewery and you get to sample their beers.
 They have space for groups of more than one hundred people, but smaller groups are also welcome.